What is sustainable fashion?

 - Buy less, buy better;

-- Support brands knowledgeable and transparent with their supply chains; and
+- Support brands knowledgeable about and transparent with their supply chains; and

 - Opt for goods made with care to the people, animals, and natural environments involved.

 There's a wealth of quality information already out there for you to unravel at your own pace, so I'd highly encourage you to get curious, ask questions, take everything with a grain of salt, and craft your own set of fashion habits accordingly.
-(If you're interested, I dedicated an entire part in the research-based book on holistic wellness I wrote on conscious fashion -- check it out to learn about how your style choices may be impacting your health.)
+(If you're interested, our Editor dedicated an entire part in the research-based book on holistic wellness she wrote on conscious fashion -- check it out to learn about how your style choices may be impacting your health.)

 But the bottom line is this:

-Conscious Fashion seeks first to empower consumers to make more informed, thoughtful decisions, then welcomes individuals to experiment and take self-focused steps to live in greater alignment with their vision and values.
+Conscious Fashion seeks first to empower consumers to make more informed, thoughtful choices, then welcomes individuals to experiment and take self-focused steps to live in greater alignment with their visions and values.

-Follow @consciousfashion and become an Insider to get empowering messages, boss babe inspirations, and my latest style finds delivered to you so you can savor life while making the world a better place.
+Follow @consciousfashion and become an Insider to get empowering messages and style inspirations delivered to you so you can savor life while making the world a better place.
+Newsletter relaunching early 2018.